Azure/azure-quickstart-templates/101-nic-publicip-dns-vnet/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

-This template allows you to create a Network Inerface in a Virtual Network referencing a Public IP Address.
+This template allows you to create a Network Interface in a Virtual Network referencing a Public IP Address.